 We meet the need of each child by assessing their present achievements, setting appropriate targets, and providing them with class, group and individual work which takes them forward to the next stage of learning.

 EYFS planning is primarily led by the children’s interests but driven by the skills the children need to move their learning on.
 Our learning environment is well resourced and exciting.
 Children have access to inside and outside areas throughout the day.

 In Key Stage 1 the children are given the opportunity to self-select from activities that support and extend their learning, appeal to their personal interests and/or link to our theme.
-They provide a balanced learning experience and encourage them to develop their independent learning.
-They are provided with a wide range of resources and are encouraged to demonstrate imaginative new ways to use them and solve problems, practising skills that have been taught during teaching inputs.
+We operate an Explore and Learn approach to delivering the creative curriculum.
+The Explore and Learn model builds upon the solid foundations of the EYFS and shares the same principles whilst adding further rigour to ensure it meets the needs of the children.
+This approach dovetails seamlessly with our approach to learning dispositions and growth mindset.
+Teachers provide a balanced learning experience and encourage children to develop their independent learning.
+Children are provided with a wide range of resources and are encouraged to demonstrate imaginative new ways to use them and solve problems, practising skills that have been taught during teaching inputs.
 The children are also free to use the shared area and the outdoors where they can mix with friends across the year group.
-They are extended and challenged through regular inputs and teacher-led activities based on the term’s topic.
+They are extended and challenged through regular teaching focuses and teacher-led activities based on the term’s topic.
 When they are ready children begin to record their learning more formally and reflect on their own progress.

 During the year we organise different visits and visitors for each year group to enhance learning and every Learning Journey has a super start, marvellous middle and fabulous finish.

 For each new Learning Journey (usually every half term or term) we send home a topic overview.
 Copies of these are available through the link to your child’s year group page on this website.